particle-iot/docs/src/content/guide/tools-and-features/device-os.md

 ## Firmware Modules

-Particle firmware is split into modules: two or more modules for the Device OS and one module for the application firmware.
+Particle firmware is split into modules: two or more modules for the Device OS (the code Particle writes and maintains) and one module for the _application firmware_ (the code you write for your deivce app).

 Each module can be updated independently.
 This is why over-the-air updates to the user application are so fast: you can update